JessaTehCrow/custom_shell/readme.md

 I made this because i personally really didn't like the default windows command prompt.
 So i decided i'd make my own shell that'll be more customizable AND look better.
 This is my third time making a shell, and with that also the best version.

+## TODO

+- Fix and add more documentation
+- Fix color bug when typing in a backslash
+- Find more bugs so i can fix them
+- Add GIT auto update-detector
+- Add highlighting and suggestion when a new command is added using `modules refresh`